greenelab/hgsoc_paired_sc_sn/README.md

 ## Reference data:
 ### Reference genome:
 https://cf.10xgenomics.com/supp/cell-exp/refdata-gex-GRCh38-2024-A.tar.gz
-Unzip the reference genome files and place in directory reference_data
+Unzip the reference genome files and place in directory reference_data, on the same level as directory scripts